 Media contact: firstname.lastname@example.org – (512) 453-8833 X 116

 There’s a lot of fear and misunderstanding about hiring people with disabilities.
 In the article, SHRM uncovers that significant biases still exist, with 32% of managers saying they would be uncomfortable hiring someone with a mental-health disability, and 42% of HR professionals believing work can’t be done by someone with a learning or attention disability.
 Perhaps most striking is a lack of disability training and corporate recruitment initiatives for people with disabilities that are in place.

 We’ve hired a lot of people with disabilities over the last 25 years.
 Over 80% of our current staff have a qualifying disability (and many of those are non-observable disabilities).
 Below, we share our insights into successfully hiring and retaining individuals with disabilities:

 People with Disabilities are Everywhere

-Disability crosses all races, cultures, sexes, and identities—it affects people of all walks of life.
-Disability takes many forms; these include physical, mental, and emotional conditions.
-Conditions such as ADHD, dyslexia, PTSD, depression, diabetes, and epilepsy are examples of disabilities that are not usually observable but have an impact on life and work and are qualifying conditions under the Americans with Disabilities Act.
+Disability crosses all races, cultures, sexes, and identities.
+It affects people of all walks of life.
+Disability takes many forms.
+These include physical, mental, and emotional conditions.
+Conditions such as ADHD, dyslexia, PTSD, depression, diabetes, and epilepsy are examples of disabilities that are not usually observable but have an impact on life and work.
+They are also a qualifying conditions under the Americans with Disabilities Act.
 Additionally, chronic medical conditions (such as having or previously having had cancer) and perceived disabilities (such as dwarfism or physical disfigurements) also qualify.
 It is estimated that under these definitions, 20% of the US workforce has a disability.
 You may already be working with someone who has a disability, or you may have a qualifying condition yourself.

 People with Disabilities are Still People